rahj/chatai-assistant-os/README.md

 **Note**

-This install below is only for the computer vision capabilities. <br/><br/>
+The packages below is only for the computer vision capabilities. <br/><br/>

 RealTime TTS <br/>
 pip install realtimetts[all] <br/><br/>